bryant/quantcomp/README.md

-solved problems from Nielsen and Chuang, "Quantum Computation and Quantum Information."
+Solved problems from Nielsen and Chuang's <i>Quantum Computation and Quantum Information</i>.